Optimal optomechanical cavity setups with highly reflecting membranes: Basic features of an optical cavity with a highly reflecting membrane inside

 The resonance frequencies of modes of the left part $\omega_\mathrm{L}$ decrease with increasing $x$ while those of modes of the right part $\omega_\mathrm{R}$ increase.
 Hereafter we will term such modes $\omega_\mathrm{L}$ modes and $\omega_\mathrm{R}$ modes, respectively.
 For small but finite $t_m$, the spectrum shown in Fig.~\ref{FF2} provides a good approximation for the spectrum except the vicinity of the crossing points where an avoided crossing takes place, resulting in the formation of a small gap.
 Away from avoided crossing points, we can still keep unambiguous nomenclature, $\omega_\mathrm{L}$ mode and $\omega_\mathrm{R}$ mode, to classify the modes.
 The modification of the spectrum caused by a variation of $t_m$ is illustrated in Fig.~\ref{FF3}.

 Here the effect of avoided crossings at the crossing points is seen.
 Three crossing points are marked with circles.

-An important feature of the avoided crossing is that this effect is the stronger, the stronger the displacement of the membrane from the middle of the cavity.
-This can be readily demonstrated starting from the following well-known equation
+An important feature of the avoided crossing is that this effect is the stronger, the stronger the displacement of the membrane from the middle of the cavity is.
+The strength of this effect can be quantified by the frequency gap $\delta\omega$, which appears at the crossing point.
+Using the following well-known equation